Hi Phil,

 The risk in this will be the way that ASIC oversees it and whether licensees and advisers can feel confident in operating in this environment.
 It is a change that we want to see, however it has to be done well, so that everyone is comfortable with the new world and we don’t end out drifting back to the old process based way of doing things.

-Welcome to this AMA thread!
+Welcome to an AMA thread!

 Here's how to get involved:

-- Submit your questions: Just type them out and post now ahead of the AMA!
+- Submit your questions: Type them out and post now ahead of the AMA!
 This is a text-based event, so no audio or video is needed.
 The expert will be online to answer whatever questions you have during the scheduled time.

 - Be respectful: Keep it friendly and professional.
 Respectful dialogue makes the AMA enjoyable and informative for everyone.